 eSports Scholarships And Growth of eSports in Universities

 Playing video games will get you nowhere!
 Haven’t we all heard it at one point in our lives?
 How about, would it not be better studying in your free time?
 Things have changed and today, those who spent their free time gaming, honing their eSporting skills have a lot more opportunities.
-Educational institutions from all over the world have begun eSports programs where they accept students on scholarships for their expertise in specific gaming titles or genres.
+Educational institutions from all over the world have begun eSports programs where they accept students on scholarships for their expertise in specific gaming titles, such as Overwatch or Fortnite or genres.
 Here’s the complete list of top 7 global Universities that accept eSport athletes in their academic programs.

 UCI – University of California